Cook Islands Court of Appeal: Composition and location

 The judiciary is headed by the President of the Court of Appeal or, in the President's absence, the Chief Justice of the High Court or the judge with the highest seniority.
 The judges have seniority based on their date of first appointment to a court in the Cook Islands or elsewhere.
 Decisions can be made by a panel of any three judges and require a majority vote of the panel.
 A judge cannot hear an appeal for a decision which they made or by a court on which they sit.

 A judge cannot be appointed to the Court of Appeal unless they have been a judge of the Court of Appeal of New Zealand, the High Court of New Zealand, or the High Court of the Cook Islands.
-A judge can also be appointed by the Queen's Representative if so advised by the Executive Council and the Prime Minister.
+A judge can also be appointed by the King's Representative if so advised by the Executive Council and the Prime Minister.

 Most sittings of the Court of Appeal take place in New Zealand.